-Here’s the break-down of what this homemade laundry detergent is
+Here’s the break-down of what’s in this homemade laundry detergent

 - Baking Soda is found in crystalline form in nature, making it environmentally friendly

-- It is a deodorizer, which, hallelujah, clothes desperately need sometimes
+- It is a deodorizer, which, hallelujah, clothes desperately need (at least in my house)

 - Baking Soda is a gentle exfoliator, which helps scrub stains out of material